 With a growing interest in the short-term rental of single family residences, we have seen an uptick in inquiries from people who want to make improvements to put their second home on the short term rental market.
 Thoughts naturally turn to life safety issues.
 Are there ways to reduce the risk of injury by putting in place life safety features?
 Yes, of course.

 Egress, or the way to get out of a building, is a good place to start.
 Bedrooms in a single family dwelling require a primary means of egress- the bedroom door- and an emergency egress, usually a window.
-These windows must be large enough to pass through, and there are formulas for determining compliance.
+These windows must be large enough to pass through.
+There are formulas for determining compliance.
 In an hotel, a bedroom needs an actual door directly to the outside, or the building has to have an automatic sprinkler system.
-This is probably the first major decision an owner needs to contemplate when putting a home on the short-term rental market: should I sprinkle my dwelling?
+An owner ought to ask whether sprinkling their home is important.
 To me, the code required answer is yes.
 They are required for the typical bed and breakfast.
 Short term rentals are no different.

 Continuing with egress, occupied spaces on a second floor need to have a code-compliant way to get to exits at the ground floor, or level of exit discharge.
-Replacing a steep stair could get very expensive, and may not even be technically feasible: there may simply be too little room.
-Many residences do not have complying landings: a landing at the top and bottom of a stair needs to be at the level of the door threshold leading from the landing.
+Replacing a steep stair can be expensive.
+It may not even be technically feasible.
+There may simply be too little room.
+Many residences do not have complying landings.
+A landing at the top and bottom of a stair needs to be at the level of the door threshold leading from the landing.
 Many landings are one riser lower than the door threshold.
 In a situation like this, one could conclude the house is simply not rentable.
 Moving on, secure handrails of the proper geometry are easier to implement.

-Returning to the issue of familiarity with the building, illuminated emergency exit signs are designed to make it easy to move in the right direction toward an exit.
+Let’s return to the issue of familiarity with the building Illuminated emergency exit signs are designed to make it easy to move in the right direction toward an exit.
 Someone leaving their own bedroom knows whether to turn left or right down a hall.
 A groggy stranger may not know.

 Building code developers have shown an increased awareness of floor material slip resistance.
 Residential flooring products are not often tested for slip resistance.
 A renovation that includes flooring replacement should use commercial products that are.